Countable strongly annihilated ideals in commutative rings: Applications to

-In Theorem 4.4 of \cite{Az} it is shown that $X$ is Lindelof if and only if every strongly divisible ideal is fixed.
-If $X$ is an almost $P$-space, then the same result holds for countable strongly annihilated ideals, see the next proposition. \begin{prop} An almost $P$-space $X$ is Lindelof if and only if every countable strongly annihilated ideal is fixed. \end{prop} \begin{proof} $(\Rightarrow)$ It is hold without assuming that the space is an almost $P$-space.
-Suppose that $X$ is Lidelof and $I$ is a countable strongly annihilated ideal.
+In Theorem 4.4 of \cite{Az} it is shown that $X$ is Lindel\"{o}f if and only if every strongly divisible ideal is fixed.
+If $X$ is an almost $P$-space, then the same result holds for countable strongly annihilated ideals, see the next proposition. \begin{prop} An almost $P$-space $X$ is Lindel\"{o}f if and only if every countable strongly annihilated ideal is fixed. \end{prop} \begin{proof} $(\Rightarrow)$ It is hold without assuming that the space is an almost $P$-space.
+Suppose that $X$ is Lindel\"{o}f and $I$ is a countable strongly annihilated ideal.
 In proving Lemma \ref{l1}, we show that $Z[I]$ has the countable intersection property and hence $Z[I]$ is fixed, i.e., $I$ is fixed.

 $(\Leftarrow)$ It is similar to the proof of Theorem 4.4 of \cite{Az}.
-Just point out that since $X$ is an almost $P$-space, every $z$-ideal is a $z^\circ$-ideal and we use the above corollary. \end{proof}
+Just to point out that since $X$ is an almost $P$-space, every $z$-ideal is a $z^\circ$-ideal and we use the above corollary. \end{proof}

 It is clear that every real maximal ideal of $C(X)$ satisfy in c.s.a.c..
 The proof of the next result is clear by Propositions \ref{p1} and \ref{p33}.